 DTI: (Total EMI) ÷ (Gross Monthly Income)

 Typically, lenders have different eligibility requirements for salaried and self-employed borrowers.
 If you work for a government department or multinational corporation, the sanction letter dispatch process will be much faster.
 The reason is simple – the assurance of payback is higher.
-These organizations are known for making timely payments and the chances of layoffs are very low.
+These organisations are known for making timely payments and the chances of layoffs are very low.
 If you work for a start-up or a small business, the lender will be extra cautious when performing credit appraisal and may charge higher interest.

 This is not the most important factor, but it does contribute to quick loan approval.
 If you are salaried but also work part-time or freelance, the lender will not hesitate to send you a loan sanction letter.
 Showing multiple sources of income gives the lender added assurance of your pay back capability.
 In case you do not have an additional income, you can add a co-applicant to your loan application.